sskeirik/dotfiles/README.md

 I configure terminal colors using the `base16-shell` repo and associated shell scripts;
 the great thing is that this solution does not depend on `Xresources` or any other non-shell config file.
 As long as your terminal supports changing colors by escape codes, this method will work.

-Previously, I used a minimalist git prompt I found and modified from a blog online, but because it lagged on large repos, I recently switched to `powerlevel10k` with `purepower` configured as my prompt because the `git status` is asynchronous.

 ## Dircolors